NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

-   Something new that we have done here is use the :code:`import ... as` statements.
+   Something new that we have done here is use the \":code:`import ... as ...`\" statement.
 This essentially allows us to shorten the name of the module for convenience if it is very long or if we are going to be calling it a lot.

    :code:`math.e` calls up Euler's number (*e*), the base of the natural logarithm. *e* is an irrational number with infinite decimal places, often approximated as 2.718.